lsd-ucsc/ChoRus/chorus_book/src/guide-transport.md

 ```

 To use the `local` transport, first import the `LocalTransport` struct from the `chorus_lib` crate.

+Then build the transport by using the `LocalTransport::new` associated function, which takes a target location (explained in the [Projector section](./guide-projector.md)) and the `LocalTransportChannel`.

 ```rust
 # extern crate chorus_lib;